 In my work, I combine the study of the formal properties of the meaning of words and morphemes with the study of what humans do when using these expressions n everyday life — that is, the practices whereby we exchange information, build common ground and negotiate social relationships.
 I have been pursuing this goal by focusing on the a variety of phenomena, including: intensifiers; imprecision; subjective predicates; discourse particles; alternative questions.
 I have additional interests in language processing, and in semantic change.

 INTENSIFICATION BETWEEN SEMANTIC AND SOCIAL MEANING – Words have two types of meaning: a semantic meaning, which allows us to describe facts about the world; and a social meaning, which conveys information about us – e.g., our age, our gender, our orientation towards other speakers and social groups.
 In my work I explore the relationship between these two types of meaning, focusing on how they conspire to determine the content communicated by linguistic expressions.
 I have focused on two phenomena in particular: intensifiers like totally, and Italian -issimo; and imprecise speech.

 - Totally between discourse and subjectivity.
 Exploring the pragmatic side of intensification.
-Accepted (pending minor revisions) in Journal of Semantics
+In press for Journal of Semantics, Paper

 - Totally young sounds totally younger: intensification at the socio-semantics interface.
-Journal of Sociolinguistics. (with Laura Staum Casasanto)
+Journal of Sociolinguistics. (with Laura Staum Casasanto).
+Paper

 - Intensification, gradability and social perception.
 Accepted in “The semantics of gradability, vagueness, and scale structure: Experimental perspectives”, Springer series, edited by Castroviejo, McNally and Sassoon.
 Paper.